Shinde-Siddhant/E-Commerce_Project/README.md

 - Pandas, Matplotlib, Seaborn, sklearn

 ## Data
-- The project utilizes an e-commerce dataset containing information about customer transactions, demographics, and other relevant attributes.
-The dataset is available at.
+- The project utilizes an e-commerce dataset containing information about customer transactions, demographics, Product Details and other relevant attributes.

 ## Results
 - Customer segments identified as Silver, Gold, Diamond and Platinum based on RFM.